Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Nutrition is really important for gymnasts.
 Those who do not fuel properly are at major risk of injury.
 Often these injuries occur at peak time for competition (like during high school when a gymnast is trying to get a college scholarship).

-Many high-level competitive gymnasts do not eat enough to fuel optimal performance.
-Gymnastics as a sport has had a poor history of promoting proper nutrition.
-Plus the sport has changed considerably from the 1970s in terms of the difficulty and power required (and thus greater energy).
 Most high-level competitive gymnasts are not fueling their workouts and thus do not maximize the results of their efforts.
 Ultimately, this can lead to a situation where the body is not recovering from training and results in inadequate energy availability, or relative energy deficiency in sport (RED-S).
 This will compromise all aspects of training, performance, endurance, concentration, mood, and many organ systems including the bones and reproductive system.

-First off, a gymnast should eat enough.
 Gymnasts need more calories than you think, but obviously, this varies with the intensity and duration of practice.
 A recreational gymnast practicing for 1 hour three times a week does not need additional nutrition compared to that of a generally healthy diet with three meals and some snacks, whatever is age appropriate.

 An elite gymnast training 30 hours a week will easily need a few thousand calories, with several meals, snacks, and performance nutrition in and around training.
 While high-level gymnasts do not need as much nutrition as Olympic swimmers like Michael Phelps, they still need more than the stereotypical gymnast has been assigned.

-They should be growing along their own growth curve.
+Your gymnast should be growing along their own growth curve.
 They should have energy throughout training.
 They should have minimal injury, and if injury occurs it should heal well and according to predicted timelines.

 It’s normal for children and teens to eat different amounts each day, but on average they need to be getting enough nutrition to grow, develop, repair, and recover from training.